 While there are a number of solutions available for detecting intruders at outdoor sites, using a thermal video camera with video analytics has become a strong contender as the best choice.
 That’s because thermal cameras act like a perfect human detector.
 All things give off heat energy, and thermal infrared cameras used for security applications operate right within the human temperature range.
 Because they rely on heat energy rather than reflected light, they work in complete darkness or in bright sunlight, making them excellent 24-hour solutions.
 They also work well in bad weather like fog or snow, and will ignore things like headlights sweeping through the scene or reflections that trigger false alerts for visible cameras.

-Thermal Video Camera for Perimeter Security – New Developments
+Using A Thermal Video Camera for Perimeter Security

-Greater detection range and area coverage also yield a direct economic benefit: Fewer cameras are needed to protect even larger outdoor areas, with a proportional decrease in the amount of supporting infrastructure and installation expense.
-In fact, cost advantages now make it possible to introduce the highest levels of thermal video analytics to a whole new range of mainstream perimeter security applications.
+Another advantage common to thermal cameras is the impressive detection range and area coverage.
+Some thermal video systems can detect intruders at distances that can exceed 500 meters, which yields a direct economic benefit: Fewer cameras are needed to protect large outdoor areas, with a big decrease in infrastructure and installation expense.
+In fact, cost advantages now make it possible to introduce the highest levels of thermal video analytics to a whole new range of commercial perimeter security applications.